Earl Cathcart

-The tombstone of Colonel Charles Cathcart, ambassador to China, who died on his ship and was buried at a Dutch outpost in the Sunda Strait.
+The tombstone of Colonel Charles Cathcart, ambassador to China and younger brother of the first Earl, who died on his ship and was buried at a Dutch outpost in the Sunda Strait.

 Earl Cathcart is a title in the Peerage of the United Kingdom.

 History

 The title was created in 1814 for the soldier and diplomat William Cathcart, 1st Viscount Cathcart.
 The Cathcart family descends from Sir Alan Cathcart, who sometime between 1447 and 1460 was raised to the Peerage of Scotland as Lord Cathcart.
 He later served as Warden of the West Marches and Master of the Artillery.
 His great-great-grandson, the third Lord, was killed at the Battle of Pinkie in 1547 (his father Alan Cathcart, Master of Cathcart, was one of many Scottish noblemen killed at the Battle of Flodden in 1513).
 He was succeeded by his son, the fourth Lord.
 He fought at the Battle of Langside in 1568 and was Master of the Household to King James VI.
 His great-great-great-grandson, the eighth Lord, was a soldier.
 He was a major-general in the army and sat in the House of Lords as a Scottish representative peer from 1734 to 1740.
 In 1740, Lord Cathcart was appointed commander-in-chief of the British Forces in America.
 However, he died on the passage out and was buried on Dominica.

 He was succeeded by his son, the ninth Lord.
 He was a lieutenant-general in the army and also served as British Ambassador to Russia.
 Between 1752 and 1776, Lord Cathcart sat in the House of Lords as a Scottish Representative Peer.
 His son, the tenth Lord, was a noted military commander and diplomat.
 He was a general in the army and like his father served as British Ambassador to Russia.
-From 1788 to 1843, Lord Cathcart was a Scottish Representative Peer in the House of Lords.
+From 1788 to 1812, Lord Cathcart was a Scottish Representative Peer in the House of Lords.
 In 1807, he was created Baron Greenock, of Greenock in the County of Renfrew, and Viscount Cathcart, of Cathcart in the County of Renfrew, and in 1814 he was made Earl Cathcart.
 These titles were in the Peerage of the United Kingdom.